futuregrid/manual/doc/source/eucalyptus.rst

       `-- vmlinuz-3.11.10-301.fc20.x86_64

-Eucalyptus restricts kernel image registration to administrators, so we have provide the kernel and ramdisk as public images.
+Eucalyptus restricts kernel image registration to administrators, so we have provided the kernel and ramdisk as public images.

 We will need to bundle the image, kernel and ramdisk, upload the bundle, and register it.
 When uploading the bundle, you must specify a